thedudxo/Venta/README.md

 ```

 ### Type Priority Dictionaries
-Type priority dictionaries let you specify what priority any instance of a type will be given when subscribing via ``eventSender.SubscribeByRegisteredType()``
+Type priority dictionaries let you specify what priority all instances of a type will be given when subscribing via ``eventSender.SubscribeByRegisteredType()``

 An item in the dictionary subscribed with ``eventSender.Subscribe()`` will throw an exception.